-OK, so you succumbed to walking around in those gorgeous pointed toe flats.
-And now you have a bulging blister as a result.
+So, you succumbed to walking around in those gorgeous pointed toe flats and now you have a bulging blister as your reward?
 Here are the steps you can take to help reduce the pain and banish the blister.

 Cover up the blister